RyansOpenSauceRice/Swipe-My-Roof/docs/spec.md

 - Add optional "secondary_color" field for multi-tone roofs
 - Include "method" field in all responses for audit ("llm", "local_model", "fallback")
 - Support additional palettes for region-specific colors

+### Non-Goals
+- Historical imagery support - the application focuses only on the latest available imagery
+- Offline mode with pre-downloaded tiles - the application is not designed to archive or store valuable data
+- Full OSM editor functionality - this is a focused validation tool, not a general-purpose editor
+- Complex imagery manipulation - users cannot move, rotate, or zoom the satellite imagery